TeamProject-DataVisualization/Team-project---The-Bitcoin/README.md

 ### Audience Want:

-Our presumed audience for this analysis of Bitcoin investment is a prospective investor intending to diversify his/her investments.
-That particular investor wants to ascertain the positive aspects of investing in cryptocurrencies.
+An investor looking to invest would want to ascertain the positive aspects of investing in cryptocurrencies.
 The chances of earning a higher profit margin and return on investment as compared to other traditional investments are also part of the wants of our audience.
+He/she would also want to see the risks involved while investing.
 The reason **why the Investors have this want** is because they want to expand the horizon of their investments and crypto-currencies are one good avenue of investment in the new technology age.

 ### Audience Fears: